Items in Blazor Timeline Component

 Blazor Timeline Component with Dot Item

-You can use the Disabled property to disable an item when set to true.
-By default, the value is false.
+Use the Disabled property to disable an item.
+When set to true, the item becomes disabled.
+By default, its value is false.

 @using Syncfusion.Blazor.Layouts